zman0225/nomen/README.md

 to generate email addresses from given URLs

 The email is then filtered and send to the MX checker and clearbit for final confirmation

+Filtering out candidates, in the case where multiple emails are valid, this script will score the results by fullname comparison (levenshtein distance) between the input name and the reverse email search provided by Clearbit.

+The result should be a dictionary with email as the key and its edit distance as the value.
+Lower is better

 ####TO RUN